rhitabratakarar/BudgetAnalysis/README.md

 * Download the client secret file after creating the OAuth Client ID.
 * Once the download is complete, rename the file as `client_secrets.json` and paste it in the project's directory.
 * Configure the `appsettings.json` for client secret path and other properties.
-* Run the tool and details will be inserted into your local database.
+* Run this tool along with the database api to insert the details into your local database.
 * Careful while re-running this tool, since the data needs to be deleted first from the local database before inserting again.